mocklis/mocklis.docs/source/extensions/index.rst

 Writing new verifications
 =========================

-Verification is one of the least 'polished' parts of Mocklis (and that's saying something...)

-The idea is to create a tree of binary checks that can be verified in one go.
-When verified, a read-only (and recursive) data structure is created, that contains information about all the verifications and whether they were successful or not.
+The idea behind Mocklis' verifications is to create a tree of binary checks that can be verified in one go.
+When verified, a read-only data structure is created, that contains information about all the verifications and whether they were successful or not.

 A verification implements the IVerifiable interface: